 (1) A Judicial Bureau judgment shall provide notice that a $30.00 fee shall be assessed for failure to pay within 30 days.
 If the defendant fails to pay the amount due within 30 days, the fee shall be added to the judgment amount and deposited in the Court Technology Special Fund established pursuant to section 27 of this title.

-(B) At minimum, the Judicial Bureau shall offer a payment plan option that allows a person to avoid a suspension of his or her license or privilege to operate by paying no more than $30.00 per traffic violation judgment per month, and not to exceed $100.00 per month if the person has four or more outstanding judgments.
+(2) At minimum, the Judicial Bureau shall offer a payment plan option that allows an individual to pay not more than $30.00 per traffic violation judgment per month and not to exceed $100.00 per month if the individual has four or more outstanding judgments.

 (3) Failure to appear.
 If the defendant fails to appear at the contempt hearing, the hearing officer may direct the clerk of the Judicial Bureau to do one or more of the following:

 (A) cause the matter to be reported to one or more designated collection agencies; or

 (B) refer the matter to the Criminal Division of the Superior Court for contempt proceedings.

 (A) Procedure.
 The hearing shall be conducted in a summary manner.
 The hearing officer shall examine the defendant and any other witnesses and may require the defendant to produce documents relevant to the defendant’s ability to pay the amount due.
 The State or municipality shall not be a party except with the permission of the hearing officer.
 The defendant may be represented by counsel at the defendant’s own expense.